 - Have a proper and charged fire extinguisher ready.
 WARNING!
 Gasoline is extremely flammable and highly explosive under certain conditions.
-See Safety on page 3-1 for more details. - · Secure the boat to the dock. - · Stop all engines, motors and fans before refueling. - Never smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area. - Avoid spills and know how much fuel is already in the tank before adding fuel.
+See Safety on page 2-1 for more details. - · Secure the boat to the dock. - · Stop all engines, motors and fans before refueling. - Never smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area. - Avoid spills and know how much fuel is already in the tank before adding fuel.
 Wipe up any spills immediately. - Always fill fuel tanks slowly.
-Be aware that if the boat's attitude changes while floating, the fuel level and position change in the tank, which could cause spillage. - · Never overfill the fuel tanks. - Always allow space (at least 6%) for expansion of fuel in the fuel tank. - Never pump fuel into an unapproved container. - Use only fuel approved by the engine manufacturer. - · Check for fuel leaks. - Refuel only at safe and approved filling stations such as marina fuel docks or automotive fuel stations.
+Be aware that if the boat's attitude changes while floating, the fuel level and position change in the tank, which could cause spillage. - Never overfill the fuel tanks. - Always allow space (at least 6%) for expansion of fuel in the fuel tank. - Always be sure you are filling the proper tank; some deck filler plates appear similar to the fuel tank. - Never pump fuel into an unapproved container. - Use only fuel approved by the engine manufacturer. - · Check for fuel leaks. - Refuel only at safe and approved filling stations such as marina fuel docks or automotive fuel stations.
 Approved venues have safeguards in place to lessen the likelihood of static discharge. - Read and follow all warnings on the pump or in the vicinity of the pump. - Maintain contact between the fuel nozzle and the fill pipe at all times, before and during refueling, to prevent an electrostatic spark. - Be aware of the fuel tank vent to avoid splash-back and fumes during refueling.